isomerpages/nlb-learning/_careers/Adults Seniors/Content.md

 {: .has-text-right .margin--top--xl}

 <h3 id="lp-job"><b>Learning Package: Job-Hunter’s Toolkit</b></h3>

-<h4>Introduction</h4>
-<p> There are 4 main challenges in looking for a job – 1) deciding on the types of industries and positions that suit us, 2) writing a resume that maximises our chances of getting an interview, 3) acing interviews, and 4) staying positive.
+<p> There are 4 main challenges when looking for a job:

+1) Deciding on the types of industries and positions that suit you.
+2) Writing a resume that maximises your chances of getting an interview.

+3) Acing interviews

+4) Staying positive.

 Here are some great resources to help make this journey as painless as possible. </p>
 <table border="1">
 	<tbody><tr>
 		<td>